• Skip to primary navigation

 • flat dough on floured surface just before shaping

 After the dough’s first rest, it will be elastic and super easy to shape.
 I usually portion this recipe into 12 pieces (18 if I want smaller rolls, 8 if I want bigger ones).
 Before shaping, don’t forget to flour lightly the surface you’ll be working on.
-Flat each portion with a pin roll and then tightly roll it up.
-You can tuck in and seal the edges to get an evenly cylinder.
+Flatten each portion with a rolling pin, then tightly roll it up.
+You can tuck in and seal the edges to form an evenly cylinder.

-Once shaped, place into your prepared sheet pan for its second rise.
-I usually line mine with parchment paper and flour it lightly before placing them.
+Once shaped, place them into a lined baking sheet for the second rise.
+I usually line mine with parchment paper and flour it lightly before placing the rolls.

 • shaped sandwich roll before second rise